MoseleyBioinformaticsLab/SAGA_optimize/doc/guide.rst

 Dependecies
 ...........

-`SAGA-optimize` requires the following Python libraries:
+`SAGA_optimize` requires the following Python libraries:

     * JSONPickle_ for saving Python objects in a JSON serializable form and outputting to a file.

 Basic usage
 ~~~~~~~~~~~
-The :mod:`SAGA-optimize` package is used to find the optimal solutions to a set of parameters based on a given energy function calculated using the set of parameters.
+The :mod:`SAGA_optimize` package is used to find the optimal solutions to a set of parameters based on a given energy function calculated using the set of parameters.

-.. note:: Read :doc:`tutorial` to learn more and see code examples on using the :mod:`SAGA-optimize` as a library.
+.. note:: Read :doc:`tutorial` to learn more and see code examples on using the :mod:`SAGA_optimize` as a library.

 .. _pip: https://pip.pypa.io/
 .. _git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/